codedge/laravel-bzst-evatr/README.md

 With this library you can check an European VAT ID if it is valid.
 Additionally you can pass in and address of this European VAT ID and do an address check.

+The library supports the _simple_ and the _qualified_ request.

+* Simple request:
+  * Checks if a certain foreign VAT ID is valid at the time the request is made.
+* Qualified request:
+  * Additionally checks if the address (company name, street, city and zip code) connected to the VAT ID matches with registered data in the foreign country.

 ## Install with Composer
 To install the library using [Composer](https://getcomposer.org/):
 ```sh